 If you have a strong interest in caring for animals, this course will help you develop the skills for working in the animal care industry.
 You will get involved in all aspects of the care of animals while developing English and maths, employability and personal development skills for the future.
 You will also complete a work placement in the animal care industry.

-You should have grade 1 and above at GCSE English and a sound interest in the area of study.
-All applicants will be interviewed, will undertake an initial assessment in English and Maths and will be encouraged to present an example of current work.
+You should have one grade 2 and one grade 1 or above in GCSE English and Maths and a sound interest in the area of study.
+All applicants will be interviewed by a member of the Animal Care team.

-You will be required to compile a portfolio of evidence reflecting your achievements throughout the course and to take an online multiple choice test towards the end of the course.
+You will be required to compile a portfolio of evidence reflecting your achievements throughout the course and to complete English and Maths exams.

-If you do well on this course, it may be possible to progress to a Level 2 Certificate or Technical Certificate.
-You must have a minimum of a Merit grade to advance to the Level 2 Technical Certificate.
+If you do well on this course, it may be possible to progress to a Level 2 Diploma.
+You must have a minimum of a Merit grade to advance to the Level 2 Diploma.